-We have obtained the clearances required to market our multiport products associated with all generations of our da Vinci Surgical Systems (Standard, S, si, and Xi systems) for our targeted surgical specialties within the U.S. and most of the European markets in which we operate.
+We have obtained the clearances required to market our multiport products associated with all of our da Vinci Surgical Systems (Standard, S, Si, Xi, and X systems) for our targeted surgical specialties within the U.S. and the European markets in which we operate.